lambda-dom/trisagion/docs/readme.md

 Fixing the format `Format s`, and minus the error handling, `eval` is the inverse of `serialize`.

-## A. 3.
+## B. 2.
 One implication and one design decision.

 An immediate implication of the type signature of a parsing function is that it is all-or-nothing: _either_ it throws an error _or_ (exclusive or) it succeeds, returning the pair of the parsed result and the rest of the input.